-The same applies to choosing the best free route planner with unlimited stops in 2021.
+The same applies to choosing the best free route planners with unlimited stops in 2021.

-There are quite a few free route planner apps with multiple stops support available online, but they are mostly paid apps that offer trial versions to test out.
+There are quite a few free route planners with multiple stops support available online, but they are mostly paid apps that offer trial versions to test out.

 There are also some route planners that are really free but cannot plot a route with unlimited stops.

 Some even come with features that might not be suitable for all kinds of field service and delivery businesses, so, instead of calling these apps free route planners with unlimited stops, which is misleading, it is best to address them as free multi-stop route planners.

 Without further ado, let’s get on with our list of the 10 best free route planners that plan routes with multiple stops, along with all their pros and cons, and advice on which is the best for all field service and delivery businesses.

 #1 Google Maps Free Route Planner with GPS for Multiple Stops

 TLDR: Proverb: “If it’s free, it’s me” So, if you’re looking for the best route planner that’s free, it’s Google Maps – which supports manual free route optimization.